alecramsay/pg/docs/_pages/workflow_canonical_districts.md

 - Run a script to produce a from/to map of district ids for the map -- Todd would need to write this script.
 - Run a script to update the district ids in the DRA map -- Terry would need to write this script.
-- Run a script to update the district ids in the block-assignment file -- I could write this script.
+- Run a script to update the district ids in the block-assignment file -- I have written this script.

 I could also write a meta script that would generate the script calls for each map and state, so this could all be done with a single command.